emmamgates/GEOG370HW2/README.md

-# GEOL370HW2
+# GEOG370HW2
-Homework 2 for Geol 370 by Emma Gates
+Homework 2 for Geog 370 by Emma Gates